ConstantineLinardakis/Group-Project-7/README.md

   <dt> Launchpad is a java based application.
 It is a simulation of a Launchpad which has the ability to play, record and download audios! </dt>
 </dl>

-Our Launchpad consist of a variety of sounds, and a few buttons like; Pause, Record, Loop, and a Color Changing Button.
+Our Launchpad consist of a variety of sounds, and a few buttons like; Pause, Record, Loop, and a Color Changing Buttons.

 ___